And Ozzy dines on bats

 - Parodied in UHF, where the bullet is not only caught with the teeth, but it is then crunched and shot back from the mouth.

-- the animated Tekken movie has a scene where this occurs; as described by Spoony after seeing it...
+- Tekken: The Motion Picture has a scene where this occurs; as described by Spoony after seeing it

-: *laughing*My god, I love it.
-Someone actually wrote in the script the words, "Julia throws a Tomahawk at Heihachi, who catches it in his mouth, and eats it
+Spoony: *laughing*My god, I love it.
+Someone actually wrote in the script the words, "Julianote throws a Tomahawk at Heihachi, who catches it in his mouth, and eats it".
+See, what's funny is, I don't actually question that he can do this; just, when did he know that he could break metal with his teeth?
+I mean, did he practice or something?

 - In the Mamushka scene of The Addams Family, Uncle Fester catches a falling dagger in his throat, blocking it with his teeth.

-- The two headed Peirson's Puppeteers from the Ring World series lack arms (or looked at another way their heads are their arms, given there brains are near the point where the necks join into the trunk), but there mouths are well adapted to manipulating objects.
+- The two-headed Peirson's Puppeteers from the Ringworld series lack arms (or looked at another way, their heads are their arms, given their brains are near the point where the necks join into the trunk), but their mouths are well adapted to manipulating objects.

 - Sunny from A Series of Unfortunate Events.
 She doesn't mostly use her teeth in combat even under a loose definition of that term, but the stories constantly imply that Sunny's teeth are as useful to her as those of a beaver; for instance, they have many plots tailored to the party and ordinarily Sunny's part involves using her teeth.